Derived category of moduli of pointed curves -- II: Reduction to the heavy/light moduli spaces 's

-We note that full, exceptional (not $\Gamma_\ba$-invariant) collections on some of the Hassett spaces $\M_{\ba}$ have been constructed in \cite{BFK}.
-More generally, full, exceptional collections on many GIT quotients (without any requirement of invariance) have been constructed in \cite{DHL,BFK}.
+We note that full, exceptional collections on some of the Hassett spaces $\M_{\ba}$ have been constructed in \cite{BFK}.
+More generally, full, exceptional collections on many GIT quotients have been constructed in \cite{DHL,BFK}.
+These collections do not satisfy any invariance requirements.

 In the remainder of this section we discuss the proof of Theorem~\ref{MainHassettTh}.
-All along we assume that the spaces $\M_{p,q}$ have a full $S_p\times S_q$-equivariant exceptional collection, which is proved in the subsequent sections.
+All along we assume that the spaces $\M_{p,q}$ have a full $S_p\times S_q$-equivariant exceptional collection, which will be proved in the subsequent sections.

 \bp[Proof of Theorem~\ref{MainHassettTh}] Let $\Gamma_\ba$ be the stabilizer of the vector $\bold a$ in the group~$S_n$.
 Choose $p\le n$ such that $a_1=\ldots=a_p>a_{p+1}$.
 We consider $4$ cases